 The Importance of Kegel Exercises

-Most often women experience leaking urine when they cough, laugh or sneeze.
-It happens to some women when they have an orgasm.
+Many women experience leaking urine when they cough, laugh or sneeze.
+It even happens to some women when they have an orgasm.
 While this is not the worst thing in the world (panti-liners and towels on the bed during sex help handle the “symptoms”) the condition of these muscles is a part of our physical health and well-being.
 And because there is a simple way to work on this, there's really no excuse for slogging through a soggy situation.

 How to do Kegel Exercises